-The first Illinois sports betting apps launched in mid-2020 and more operators are expected to come online shortly.
+The first Illinois sports betting apps launched in mid-2020 and additional operators have come online since.
 As additional mobile sportsbooks launch, we will update this page with the details of each so bettors can easily compare their options.

 1. BetRivers Sportsbook

 - Mobile apps for: Android; iOS customers may visit the BetRivers website to bet online with no download needed